RadoIIvanov/Algorithm-Coding-Tracker/src/dataAnalysis/README.md

 # Main Modules

 ## analyzeTimeSeries
-*linearAlgebraOperations.ts => typical vector/matrix operations, calculates coefficients of the regression line for a time series
+*linearAlgebraOperations.ts => typical vector/matrix operations, calculates coefficients of the regression line for a time series.
+It is not precise (i.e. errors from calculations with decimals).
+Additionally, the "imprecise" results are rounded before being visually presented to the user (i.e. increasing the error).
+At some point those need to be improved.

 ## generateData for testing
 Instead of unit and integration tests, simplified form of fuzz testing is used to generate dummy data and test the behavior of the functions/submodules (i.e. although not optimal, it is much easier and quicker when you are dealing with data analysis where the inputs are complex objects (e.g. manual creation is cumbersome, plus I wanted to play with the random generator function) )